Paa Kwesi Fabin: Accra Hearts of Oak

 After losing his job at arch rivals Asante Kotoko, Fabin signed for Accra Hearts of Oak in June 2010 and led the club to win the MTN Top 4 championship in 2010.
 Fabin left the club by mutual agreement in January 2011 after a run of poor performances, making it worse when they lost to Real Tamale United in the opening day of the second round of fixtures in a home match at Ohene Djan Sports Stadium, making it the first time in 33years Real Tamale United had won a match against Hearts at that stadium.
 There were calls by supporters that he should sacked even before he left the club.

 Wassaman United

 Fabin signed for Ghana Division One side Wassaman United in March 2011 after unsuccessful seasons with both Asante Kotoko and Accra Hearts of Oak.
 Fabin guided the team to qualify into the Ghana Premier League for the first time in their history.
-After helping Wassaman into the Premier League, Fabin made statements on radio that both Kotoko and Hearts don't give their coaches enough time to help them build a title winning side.
+After helping Wassaman into the Premier League, Fabin made statements on radio that both Kotoko and Hearts do not give their coaches enough time to help them build a title winning side.
 He was however relieved of his duty before the new season started and replaced with Herbert Addo.